Massacre of Aleppo (1850): Aftermath

 After the return of civil order, the pursuit of stolen property and legal charges against those who had injured or stolen from Christians began.
 The headmen of the city's various quarters were arrested, although all were quickly released except for those from the quarters where the rioters had initially gathered.
 Those who were released were tasked with making house-to-house searches for stolen property.
 Individual Christians were allowed to bring charges against those who had robbed or injured them.
 On December 4, the governor of Aleppo issued a decree informing citizens that they had 10 days to return stolen goods, and after that, those found with stolen property would be punished as thieves and rebels.

 Yet, the only property returned to court was livestock, either horses or camels, and nobody was ever punished as a thief, for proof of guilt was nearly impossible to obtain.
 Even the house-to-house searches yielded few results, a fact that can largely be attributed to the traditional Muslim respect for the privacy of the individual.
 Damage to Christian property and morale was high.
 Official records show that 688 homes and 36 shops were damaged.
-Six churches, including the Catholic patriarchate and its library, were also partially destroyed.
+Six churches, including the Greek Catholic patriarchate and its library, were also partially destroyed.
 Thus, an indemnity of 5,250 purses was levied on the Muslim population of Aleppo.
 Although Christians claimed that this indemnity only made up a fraction of what was lost, and Muslims claimed the results were an insult on their collective honor, for they blamed the riots upon Bedouins, this proved to be the end of the restitution process.

 Individuals who were identified as having been the leaders of the riots were arrested.
 This included both Janissary, including Abdallah, and members of the ashraf, although, significantly, only the ashraf were able to regain their positions of prestige within the city.
 In total, approximately 600 individuals were arrested, with 400 being drafted into the army and 200 being exiled to Crete.

-Due to the fear of another outbreak of violence, hundreds of Christians emigrated from Aleppo, largely to Beirut and Izmir.
+Due to the fear of another outbreak of violence, hundreds of Christians emigrated from Aleppo, largely to Beirut and Smyrna.
 By the summer of 1851, approximately 700 individuals had left the city.
 The patriarch of the Syriac Catholic Church Peter VII Jarweh was fatally wounded in the attacks and died a year later.
 His patriarchate subsequently moved permanently from Aleppo to Mardin.

 By the end of May 1851, conscription was introduced into Aleppo, and 1,000 men between the ages of 20 and 25 were taken.

 After The Events, the Muslim community of Aleppo proved unwilling to attack Christians, as exemplified by the peace that was maintained in Aleppo during a wave of anti-Christian violence in 1860 that swept through Syria, despite the fact that members of the Aleppine community were called upon by religious authorities during this time to slaughter Christians.